Ryasmaston/BruChef/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 🙏 Acknowledgments

-- Icons and emojis for visual category representation
-- Tailwind CSS for rapid UI development
-- Flask and React communities for excellent documentation
-- All contributors and testers

----

 ## 📞 Support

-For support, email your.email@example.com or open an issue on GitHub.
+For support, email ryan@osmaston.me or open an issue on GitHub.

 ---

-**Made with ❤️ and 🍸 by BruChef Team**
+**Made with ❤️ and 🍸 by Ryan Osmaston**